Doraku/DefaultDocumentation/README.md

 DefaultDocumentation is also available as a [dotnet tool](https://www.nuget.org/packages/DefaultDocumentation.Console) if you need to control when to produce the documentation.
 The tool command is simply `defaultdocumentation`.
 Here is the tool help, most of the parameters have the same fonctionalities as their equivalent `<DefaultDocumentation...>` property:
 ```
   -a, --AssemblyFilePath                Required.
 Path to the assembly file
   -d, --DocumentationFilePath           Path to the xml documentation file, if not specified DefaultDocumentation will assume it is in the same folder as the assembly
   -p, --ProjectDirectoryPath            Path to the project source folder
   -o, --OutputDirectoryPath             Path to the output folder, if not specified the documentation will be generated in the same folder as the xml documentation file
   -c, --InvalidCharReplacement          Replacement for url invalid char
--A, --AssemblyPageName                Name of the assembly documentaton file
+  -n, --AssemblyPageName                Name of the assembly documentaton file
   -m, --FileNameMode                    Naming convention to use for documentation files
   -x, --RemoveFileExtensionFromLinks    If true skip file extension in generated page links
   -v, --NestedTypeVisibilities          Emplacement of nested types in documentation
--P, --GeneratedPages                  State which elements should have their own page
+  -g, --GeneratedPages                  State which elements should have their own page
   -l, --LinksOutputFilePath             File path where the documentation will generate its links
   -b, --LinksBaseUrl                    Base url of the documentation for the generated links file
--L, --ExternLinksFilePaths            Links files to use for external documentation
+  -e, --ExternLinksFilePaths            Links files to use for external documentation
   --help                                Display this help screen.
   --version                             Display version information.
 ```
 To install the tool simply use this command:
 ```